Liver Health Supplements Market Size and Share

 Liver Health Supplements Market Analysis by Mordor Intelligence

-The Liver Health Supplements Market size is estimated at USD 15.23 billion in 2026, and is expected to reach USD 19 billion by 2031, at a CAGR of 4.52% during the forecast period (2026-2031).
+The Liver Health Supplements Market size is expected to increase from USD 14.65 billion in 2025 to USD 15.23 billion in 2026 and reach USD 19 billion by 2031, growing at a CAGR of 4.52% over 2026-2031.

 Market growth is primarily driven by the rising prevalence of metabolic-associated steatotic liver disease (MASLD), increasing consumer emphasis on preventive wellness, and advancements in delivery technologies.
 Herbal formulations, particularly those incorporating turmeric, dominate revenue generation, while innovative amino-acid and liposomal formats enable premium pricing opportunities.
 The competitive landscape is undergoing a significant transformation due to the rise of digital commerce, with algorithm-driven platforms like Amazon and iHerb outpacing traditional merchandising strategies.
 Regulatory scrutiny, highlighted by the FDA’s March 2024 guidance on New Dietary Ingredients, is increasing compliance costs.
 However, this shift favors well-capitalized brands capable of demonstrating safety, bioavailability, and supply chain transparency, positioning them for long-term success.